Zenerzul/stepic_tours/README.md

 # Stepic_tours
 Welcome!

-This is my second project for [Django course on Stepic](<https://stepik.org/course/63298>).
+This is first week step of my project for [Django course on Stepic](<https://stepik.org/course/63298>).

-## What's new here?
-* Huge choice of tours
-* Added site navigation
-* Variation of nights and prices on Tour pages

-and much more!

-Enjoy!

 #### P.S.
 All requirements are listed in requirements.txt file